One

 part pity at our naivete.

-So, in the interest of avoiding a future
+the interest of avoiding a future

 phone call for an incident report about